Feral-Lang/Book/src/std/1-std-io.md

 ### print
 ```
-print(args...) -> void
+print(args...) -> nil
 ```
-Print all given `args` to the standard output without adding a new line after the last one
+Prints all given `args` to the standard output without adding a new line after the last one

 Example:
 ```